spoddutur/spark-phrase-extraction/README.md

 **Integrated Version:** <img src="https://user-images.githubusercontent.com/22542670/42492038-13f9f8ec-8435-11e8-830e-9d7152acb421.png" width="200"/>

-**Target audience:** is the natural language processing (NLP) and information retrieval (IR) community.
+**Target audience:** Spark-Scala ML applications in the need of collocations phrase detection for their natural language processing (NLP) and information retrieval (IR) tasks.
 <br/>

 ## spark-gensim-parser provides:

 - Scala interface enabling use of Gensim directly from Scala-Spark.
 - DSL to use Spark data structures as input for Gensim's algorithms.
-- Basic building blocks to create ML applications utilizing GenSim API's to:
-  - To Train a distributed corpus vocabulary
-  - To Save the trained model
-  - To load a saved model and use it with its corpus knowledge to predict collocated n-gram phrases in input sentences.
-  - Scoring:
-    - Supports default python-gensim scorers: Original Scoring and NPMI Scoring
-    - Enabled config-based-approach to plugin and play custom scorers
-    - Added Contingency-Based scorers for use with Phraser like ChiSq, Jaccard, LogLikelyHood etc

 ## How to Run
 - Link to ipynb notebook